connorgr/gdi-intro-python/set2/slides/part2.md

 ###While loops example
 Consider the following example that uses iteration to derive a factorial

 (A factorial of a number is equal to that number * every positive integer less than that number.
-E.g. The factorial of 4 is `4 * 3 * 2 * 1`, which equals 24
+E.g. The factorial of 4 is `4 x 3 x 2 x 1`, which equals 24
 ```python
 input_value = raw_input('Enter a positive integer:')
 n = int(input_value)